eriktim/openapi-elm/book/generated_code/README.md

         |> Api.send toMsg
 ```

-Now you can start using this `send` function instead of the default `Api.send`.
+Now throughout your program you can use this function instead of the default `Api.send`.

 The next sections give some examples on OpenAPI specifications and the corresponding generated Elm code.